What is Abseiling?

 The Evolution of Abseiling

 Although the origin of abseiling revolved around climbers lowering themselves down a mountain for safety purposes, over the years it has evolved into a skill that is used in a number of other activities as well.
-For instance, canyoneers will employ rappelling as a method for entering narrow slot canyons safely, while spelunkers will do the same when entering vertical cave systems as well.
+For instance, canyoneers will rappel down into narrow slot canyons safely, while spelunkers will do the same when entering vertical cave systems.
 It has even grown into its own sport with adventure seekers abseiling for the thrill of it alone.
 Additionally, military units have adapted the skill for quick insertion into challenging locations that might otherwise be difficult to reach.

 The Best Places in the World to Go Abseiling